-3.2 Preprocessing
+3.2.
+Preprocessing

-Given a global start \mathcal{G} , we propose a new approach to find the local address of the starting element \mathcal{S}q for processor q in case of s > k.
-Since the proposed approach is a table-based approach, it is necessary to precompute a few tables in order to evaluate the starting elements for a given global start.
+Given a global start \mathcal{G} , we propose a new approach to find the local address of the starting element \mathcal{G}q for processor q in case of s > k.
+Since the proposed approach is a table-based approach, it is necessary to pre-compute a few tables in order to evaluate the starting elements for a given global start.
 In this section, we describe the characteristics of these tables and how they are used in the proposed approach.
-The constructions of these tables are omitted in the paper.
-The details please refer to [9].
-The complexities in time and space to construct and store the tables will be analyzed in Section 3.4.
+The constructions of these tables will be introduced in Section 4.

-3.2.1 C2P and P2C Tables

-As well-known, there is a repetitive pattern for the accessed elements on blocks.
-By [11], all blocks can be classified into $\frac{s}{\gcd(s,k)}$ classes according to the positions of the accessed elements on a block1.
-Note that blocks of the same class have the same format.
-Let $C = \frac{s}{\gcd(s,k)}$.
+3.2.1.
+C2P and P2C tables.
+As is well-known, there is a repetitive pattern for the accessed elements on blocks.
+By [23], all blocks can be classified into $s/\gcd(s, k)$ classes according to the positions of the accessed elements on a block.1 Note that blocks of the same class have the same format.
+Let $C = s/\gcd(s, k)$.
 A repetitive pattern contains blocks from class 0 to class C - 1.
 In addition, since s > k, there is at most one accessed element on a block.
 Therefore, we can use a table to record the position of the only accessed element for every class.
-The blocks with no accessed element are recorded by "-".
+The blocks with no accessed element are recorded by "-."
 We denote the table C2P table.
-With the table we can easily and efficiently get the position of an accessed element on a block.
+With the table we can easily and efficiently get the position of an accessed element on a block from the class number of the block.

-Take Fig. 3 as an example, in which it assumes that array elements are distributed over 4 processors with cyclic(4) distribution and the access stride is 5.
+Consider Figure 3 as an example, in which it assumes that array elements are distributed over 4 processors with cyclic(4) distribution and the access stride is 5.
 Without loss of generality, the access offset is set to 0 for simplifying discussion.
 The accessed elements on classes 0, 1, 2, and 3 are at positions 0, 1, 2, and 3, respectively.
 Therefore, the values of C2P(0), (1), (2), and (3) are 0, 1, 2, and 3, respectively.
 Moreover, there is no accessed element in class 4.
-So, C2P(4)="-".
-Thus we can obtain the C2P table for this example and it has been shown in Fig. 4(a).
+So, C2P(4)="-."
+Thus we can obtain the C2P table for this example and it has been shown in Figure 4(a).